opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/sdrs_domain_v1.md

 # opentelekomcloud_sdrs_domain_v1

-Use this data source to get the ID of an available Opentelekomcloud SDRS domain.
+Use this data source to get the ID of an available OpenTelekomcloud SDRS domain.

 ## Example Usage